dtex/tharp/README.md

 [![Join the chat at https://gitter.im/dtex/tharp](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dtex/tharp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Tharp is not ready for you!
-Check back soon.
+## Tharp is almost ready for you!
+But not quite yet :-)
-Tharp is an inverse kinematics solver and robot controller for Johnny-Five.
-Tharp makes hard things easy.
+Tharp was designed to fit the needs of the amateur roboticist who wants to do some of the programming on their robot, but not all of it.

-To use Tharp you first define your kinematic system using Tharp.Chain.
-Once you have each chain defined you can group them under a Tharp.Robot.
-Once all that is done you can position the end effector of each chain and call Robot.Render.
-If all the chains can be solved the robot will move all the end effectors to their desired positions.
+Tharp is an inverse kinematics solver and robot manager designed to work with Johnny-Five.
+It makes the hard things easy.

 ### Installation
 ````bash